grapemoli/MGOT/README.md

 - New-Load-Save system for multiple users
 - Proper choice and use of Data Structures (HashMap, ArrayList, etc)
 - Logistic Growth

+## Instructions
+A makefile is provided for the user.
+Using a Linux-based command shell, clone the git repository.
+Then, type 'make run' inside the directory.
+This will compile and run the program.

 # Sources
 Plant information was provided by Tropicopia, and disease information was provided by PennState.